 - Request: { code, state }

-The backend handles all sensitive OIDC operations, including code exchange, token validation, and secure storage of refresh tokens, whilst the frontend focuses solely on user experience.
+- Response: { tokens, userProfile }The backend handles every sensitive OIDC operation: code exchange, token validation and secure storage of refresh tokens, whilst the frontend deals only with the user experience.

-Implementing with Precision: The AI as a Pair Programmer
+Implementing with precision: the AI as a pair programmer

 Task Declaration: I'm implementing the user registration endpoint (POST /auth/register) as outlined in TODO.md item 1 under Backend Development.